aimbrain/aimbrain-android-sdk/README.md

 });
   ```

-Session string returned on successful session creation is stored within inner object of Manager - there is no need to store this string in separate variable.
-Created session will be used for communication with server until creating another session.
+The session string returned on successful session creation is stored within inner object of the Manager - there is no need to store this string in a separate variable.
+The created session will be used for communicating with server until the creation of another session.

 ### Sending data
-After creating session, we can send data gathered for analysis to the server.
-To do so, call `submitCollectedData` method on Manager’s class instance.
+After creating a session, we can send data gathered for analysis to the server.
+To do so, call `submitCollectedData` method of the Manager’s class instance.

 ```java
 Manager.getInstance().submitCollectedData(new ScoreCallback() {